panyuwen/FSTcalculator/README.md

 5. target regions to be analyzed `optional`
 6. number of threads `optional`

-**Note: "plink1.9" would be called in this script**
+Note: "plink1.9" would be used to calculate allele frequenies
-**Make sure that PLINK1.9 is installed and could be found in the PATH environment.**
+Make sure that plink1.9 is installed and could be found in your PATH environment.

 ## Usage:
 ### $F_{ST}$ (site- / region-based, and global)